MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 | GHG protocol          | [Greenhouse Gas protocol](https://ghgprotocol.org/) - the most commonly-used method for organizations to measure their total carbon emissions                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | RAPL                  | Running Average Power Limit is a power estimation feature in modern x86 CPUs from Intel and AMD. n the green software community it is extensively used in order to get accurate energy measurements for the CPU and DRAM components.                                                                                                                                                                                                                                                                                                                                                                               |

-### MW SCI Definition

-The general definition of SCI was already discussed [here](../analysis/overview_guide_measurement_practices.md#software-carbon-intensity), so we won't repeat it again.
+### Software Carbon Intensity

+Software Carbon Intensity (SCI) is a methodology developed to score a software application along a dimension of sustainability and to encourage action towards eliminating emissions.
+If you are interested in more than simply what you need to know for its application in a project, you can take a look either at our more detailed exploration [here](/deeper_foundations/overview_guide_measurement_practices.md#software-carbon-intensity) or take a look at the [definition](https://grnsft.org/SCI) provided by its creators, the Standards Working Group of the Green Software Foundation.
-Instead, we will discuss why we use it over GHG most of the time and what to do with the individual factors in its formula:
+Instead, we will discuss why we use it over a score of total carbon emissions (GHG) most of the time and how we use it in our projects.

+#### Why we mostly use SCI, and when to use GHG

+As already partially discussed [here](../analysis/overview_guide_measurement_practices.md#quantify) we generally prefer SCI over GHG because it sets the right incentives for improving efficiency over time and does not penalise up-front investments into carbon cost saving measures.
+We can also observe changes in our efficiency more easily when we use SCI, both positive and negative.
+It also will not penalise growing the user base if the functional unit is chosen correctly.

+#### MW SCI Definition

 ```
 SCI = ((E * I) + M) per R